Encinitas, California Therapists

 An Overview of Mental Health in Encinitas, California

 If you want all the beauty and benefits of San Diego County without the crowds and the traffic of the city proper, consider Encinitas, California.
 Just 25 miles north of San Diego, this community maintains a small-town feel with the laid-back vibe of a surfer culture.
-Besides the plentiful sand and sun, Encinitas has a low crime rate (123.3 incident per 100,000 in the population) as compared to the United States average (280.5 per 100,000).
-As an added bonus, Encinitas has made it a point to preserve the downtown area and avoid the over commercialization that often befalls ocean front areas.
+Besides the plentiful sand and sun, Encinitas has a low crime rate (123.3 incidents per 100,000 in the population) as compared to the United States average (280.5 per 100,000).
+As a bonus, Encinitas has made it a point to preserve the downtown area and avoid the over-commercialization that often befalls oceanfront areas.

 The preservation of Encinitas is the work of the people who live there.
 As of July 2017, Encinitas was home to 63,184 individuals.
-The population is predominantly white and young with a median age of 40 as of 2016, and they’re well educated compared to people in surrounding communities.
-An impressive 94.7 percent of the residents finished high school, and more than 60 percent hold a bachelor’s degree or higher.
+The population is predominantly white and young with a median age of 40 as of 2016, and they’re well-educated compared to people in surrounding communities.
+An impressive 94.7% of the residents finished high school, and more than 60% hold a bachelor’s degree or higher.
 The median household income is $103,842, which far exceeds that of the county as a whole ($66,529) and that of the state ($63,783).
-The poverty rate of around 7 percent is much lower than the surrounding area.
+The poverty rate of around 7% is much lower than in the surrounding area.

 Because the county is so large and diverse, the San Diego County Health and Human Services Agency (HHSA) divides the area into six geographic areas: Central, East, North Central, North Coastal, North Inland, and South.
 The Encinitas area is in the northern part of the county and is primarily served by North County Health Services (NCHS) for mental and behavioral health.
 Outside of the facility setting, many individual counselors and therapists are available through their private practices.
 These licensed professionals assist citizens with anxiety, depression, attention disorders, and more.
 Services are available for all ages and stages of life from infancy to the elderly.